Cebeerre/pysecuritas/README.md

 [API specification and known projects](https://github.com/Cebeerre/SecuritasDirectAPI)

 **_NOTE:_** THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.
 The information here and online is for educational and resource purposes only and therefore the developers do not endorse or condone any inappropriate use of it, and take no legal responsibility for the functionality or security of your alarms and devices.

+#Installing and Supported Versions
+pysecuritas is available on PyPI and officially supports Python 2.7 & 3.5+:

+`$ python -m pip install pysecuritas`

 # Usage